 Now Australia didn’t have a complete ban on guns, they didn’t even ban all semi-automatic guns, but a discussion on the changes in their crime rates from their gun buyback is available here (see also particularly here).

-Regarding Japan, the point to make clear is that Japan has had a very low murder rate for as long as data is available, and more importantly, the guns were banned by private citizens were long banned or extremely heavily regulated for hundreds of years with no significant change in the number of people allowed to own guns.
+Regarding Japan, the point to make clear is that Japan has had a very low murder rate for as long as data is available, and more importantly, the guns by private citizens were long banned or extremely heavily regulated for hundreds of years with no significant change in the number of people allowed to own guns.
 Some point to the drop in homicides after the 1958 gun law, but they ignore the 1946 regulations under the Allied Occupation and the 1950 Order that continued “the general prohibition of possession of guns by civilians.”
 The issue here is to separate out whether it is gun control or something else different about Japan that is important, and unless you can see a change before and after there has been a change in gun control laws it is difficult to infer anything about the impact of gun control laws.
 There are currently about 208,961 Japanese who currently own rifles or shotguns.

 Much of the debate over gun control focuses on what is called “cross-sectional” data.
 That is crime rates are examined at one particular point of time across different places.
 Here are two paragraphs from John Lott’s The Bias Against Guns that explain the basic problem with cross-sectional analysis.